 Despite the fact that lace appeared in the 16th century, it remains fashionable, relevant, and stylish in the 21st century.
 The appearance of International Lace Day remains a mystery, but how the decor appeared is well known.
 Initially, lace meant ties.
 This was the case until the 17th century.
 The birthplace of lace is Venice, which at that time was considered the largest commercial center.

 - In 1627, Frans Hals created a portrait of Nicolaes Hasselaer, a man posing in black clothes with a lace collar.

 - The first books with lace patterns were printed in the middle of the 16th century.

-- Already in the 17th century, high-quality, exquisite lace was produced throughout Europe.
+- In the 17th century, high-quality, exquisite lace was produced throughout Europe.

-Learn more about the history of lace, how it appeared, how it is woven.
+Learn more about the history of lace, how it appeared, and how it is woven.
 If you love creativity, sign up for a weaving course.
-Get a lace thing for yourself – it can be a stylish accessory, clothes, home decor.
+Get something from lace for yourself – it can be a stylish accessory, clothes, or home decor.